M165437/gh-traffic/README.md

 ## Contributing

-Thank you for considering contributing to this package!
+Thank you for considering contributing to this project!
 Please see [CONTRIBUTING](CONTRIBUTING.md) for details.

 ## License